 Pediatric dentistry requires excellent manual dexterity.
 Primary teeth leave even less room for error than adult teeth.
 In fact, the enamel on baby teeth may be less than half the thickness of an adult tooth.
 Pediatric dentists need to work with even more precision than other dentists.

 To make things more challenging, kids can’t always reliably sit still in the chair while you work.
 Children usually have shorter attention spans, more energy, and a lower threshold for discomfort than adults.
-You’ll need to work with accuracy and speed to complete the needed treatments before they reach their limits!
+You’ll need to work with accuracy and speed to complete the necessary treatments before they reach their limits!

 Another benefit of becoming a pediatric dentist versus a general dentist who sees pediatric patients is that you’ll probably work in a specialty practice.
-That means you’ll have access to smaller equipment that is better suited to working with children.
+That means you’ll have access to smaller equipment better suited to working with children.

 Soft Skills Every Pediatric Dentist Needs